About Docker EnterpriseEstimated reading time: 4 minutes

-Docker Enterprise Edition (Docker EE) is designed for enterprise development and IT teams who build, ship, and run business-critical applications in production and at scale.
-Docker EE is integrated, certified, and supported to provide enterprises with the most secure container platform in the industry.
-For more info about Docker EE, including purchasing options, see Docker Enterprise Edition.
+Docker Enterprise is designed for enterprise development as well as IT teams who build, share, and run business-critical applications at scale in production.
+Docker Enterprise is an integrated container platform that includes Docker Desktop Enterprise, a secure image registry, advanced management control plane, and Docker Engine - Enterprise.
+Docker Engine - Enterprise is a certified and supported container runtime that is also available as a standalone solution to provide enterprises with the most secure container engine in the industry.
+For more information about Docker Enterprise and Docker Engine - Enterprise, including purchasing options, see Docker Enterprise.

 |Container engine and built in orchestration, networking, security|